pacellif/YnS---KK-Analysis/README.md

 In this framework I am presenting the script I wrote for an analysis about the searching of possible resonances in the spectrum of the $\Upsilon(2S)(\rightarrow \mu\mu) + \phi (\rightarrow KK)$.
 All data was collected at CMS during the Run2, elaborated and stored in the _b-Parking_ dataset.
-It contains a fraction of triggered events which are interesting for the b-physics, but whose reconstruction was delayed to give the priority to other trigger data.
+It contains a fraction of triggered events which are interesting for the b-physics, but whose reconstruction was delayed to give the priority to other triggered data.
 From this dataset, the analysed event collections are triggered by the presence of dimuons with specific selection criteria aimed to search for quarkonium states, such as $J/\Psi$, $\Upsilon$, etc.
-In particular, dimuons in the range of $\Upsilon(2S)$ are selected, as it is done for ditracks in range of $\phi$ coming from the same vertex.
-Then, all these objects were attached together to form the *candidate*.
+In particular, dimuons whose invariant mass is in the range of $\Upsilon(2S)$ are selected, as it is done for ditracks in range of $\phi$ coming from the same vertex.
+Then, all these objects were combined and attached together to form the *candidate*, with the condition of a certain level of vertex compatibility.
 The CMSSW producer is responsible for this process and save all the objects involved, then CMSSW rootupler unpacks the kinematic quantities and vertex information in a .root file.

-This tool reads the rootuples and provides a large variety of plots that simply show distributions of specific quantities (such as $p_T$, pseudorapidity and more) or allow to work on the mass spectra of the $\Upsilon$, the $\phi$ and of the whole candidate.
+This tool reads the rootuples and provides for a large variety of plots that simply show distributions of specific quantities (such as $p_T$, pseudorapidity and more) or allow to work on the mass spectra of the $\Upsilon$, the $\phi$ and of the whole candidate.

 The spectrum in *Figure 1* represents the first three excited states of $\Upsilon$, for which I will focus only on the second peak.
-The $\phi$ spectrum is extracted from the ditrack, which are assumed to be pairs of $K^+K^-$, since CMS can not do PID for this kind of objects.
+The $\phi$ spectrum is extracted from the ditrack, which are reconstructed assuming to be pairs of $K^+K^-$, since CMS can not do PID for this kind of objects.
 In *Figure 2* there is an example of plot.

+After it is found the optimal selection for $\Upsilon$ and $\phi$ candidates, the same cuts are applied on the _candidate_ object, and its whole spectrum is evaluated.
+To do that, two plots are considered and overlapped: the first plot represents a spectrum in which kaons have opposite sign, therefore it may present a signal of a resonance.
+The second plot represents a spectrum in which kaons have same sign, therefore it is considered as a "only background" spectrum.
+By comparing the two plots it is possible to eliminate systematic errors that generate in reconstruction phase, and still allowing the detection of possible resonances.
+However, I undeline that the analysis has a mere exploration purpose, and further and deeper studies can be made.

 ![YMass](https://upload.wikimedia.org/wikipedia/commons/e/e0/Upsilon_mesons_CMS.svg)
 |---|